rhwongit/Roblox-Avatar-Automation-/README.md

     ✅ Log in with your cookie

-    👕 Cycle through your editable outfits automatically
+    👕 Cycle endlessly through your editable outfits

-    ⚠️ Skip any outfits that cannot be worn and log them in failed_outfits.log
+    ⚠️ Skip outfits that cannot be worn and log them in failed_outfits.log

     ⏳ Wait 10 minutes before changing to the next outfit

 Step 3 — Optional Configuration

-    Change the interval in the script by modifying:
+    Change the interval by modifying:

 time.sleep(600)  # Interval in seconds (600 = 10 minutes)